bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 ```
 docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW
 ```

+!!! note
+    If you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
+    E.g.: `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.
+    After this, if you want to, you can run `bitrise run WORKFLOW`, which will run the workflow inside the container.
+    To exit from the container just run `exist`.

 _Don't forget to replace `WORKFLOW` with the actual ID of your workflow in your `bitrise.yml`, with something like `primary`!_